vebersol/neutron/README.md

 * Multiple CSS themes
 * QRCode generator
 * Loads your markup in Handlebars, HTML output and documentation under user action - not attached to the code
+* Add status to patterns.
+Default: in progress, done, deprecated

 ## Getting Started